Mickey Mouse cup

 "Mickey Mouse cup" is a pejorative term used particularly in British football to describe some knockout competitions regarded as having lesser prestige than others, for example the English Football League Cup, compared with the FA Cup.
-Despite its status as worldwide competition organised by the sport's governing body, FIFA, the term has also been applied to the FIFA Club World Cup, a competition won by an English club four times since its debut in 2000.
+Despite its status as worldwide competition organised by the sport's governing body, FIFA, the term has also been applied to the FIFA Club World Cup, a competition won by an English club five times since its debut in 2000.

 Often, a club that perceives a competition as a "Mickey Mouse Cup" - usually a Premier League side - will field a weakened, reserve or youth team in the competition, resting more high-profile players and further weakening the perception of the competition.
 However, this often has the effect of giving chances to play to developing players, who may progress into the first team.

 The term may also be applied to a competition to intentionally disparage the winning of it by a rival side, or to minimise the importance of the competition to a club if knocked out.
 This may be done as part of a mind game with rival clubs in other competitions, or for reasons to maintain team morale.